Unqualified, untrained chaplains have no place in public schools.

 If you are a person of faith living anywhere in the United States, sign this petition to stop this problematic program from coming to your state!

-“Misusing the title of ‘chaplain’ to shortcut standards for public school counselors undermines religious freedom in public schools,” said the Rev. Jennifer Hawks, BJC’s associate general counsel, when this was first proposed in April.
+“Misusing the title of ‘chaplain’ to shortcut standards for public school counselors undermines religious freedom in public schools,” said the Rev. Jennifer Hawks, BJC’s associate general counsel, when this was first proposed in Texas in April 2023.
 “If more counselors are needed, then the Texas Legislature should give public schools the resources to hire more counselors.”
 Read the whole statement and press release.

 Frequently Asked Questions about the chaplain letter and other petitions

 Can I sign the chaplain letter?
-All current or former Texas chaplains may sign the letter from chaplains.
-A “Texas chaplain” is any chaplain who is currently living in Texas or previously graduated from a Texas college or university.
+All current chaplains may sign the letter from chaplains.

 Do I have to list my employer when I sign the chaplain letter?
 No. We will ask for the type of chaplain work you do (military, hospital, hospice, university, etc.), but we will not ask for the name of your employer.